ssreehari/ssreehari.github.io/index.md

 ## About

-I am an Assistant Professor at the Medical College of Wisconsin's Data Science Institute and Department of Biomedical Engineering, where I lead research in computational imaging, Bayesian machine learning, and explainable AI.
+I am an Assistant Professor at the Medical College of Wisconsin's Data Science Institute (home department) and Department of Biomedical Engineering (by courtesy), where I lead research in computational imaging, Bayesian machine learning, and applied mathematical techniques for large Ai/foundation models.
 I am also the Founder and CEO of Pelagia Labs, developing personal life management tools and work automation.

 My research spans:
 - **Computational Imaging**: Advanced reconstruction algorithms for MRI and electron microscopy
 - **Bayesian Machine Learning**: Plug-and-Play Priors and Consensus Equilibrium frameworks
-- **Explainable AI**: Differential geometric approaches to understanding neural network representations
+- **Explainable and Prescriptive AI**: Differential geometric approaches to understanding neural network representations
 - **Inverse Problems**: Model-based optimization for scientific imaging

 I am particularly known for developing the **Plug-and-Play Priors** framework, which has been adopted by over 100 research laboratories worldwide and is used in commercial products including Samsung Galaxy smartphone fingerprint sensors.